-Planning Comment: Planning staff is recommending that Site Plan Control be applied to the site where the criteria of Section 5.4 will be assessed.
+Planning Comment: Planning staff is recommending that site Site plan Plan control to the site where the criteria of Section 5.4 will be assessed.

 6.4 Urban Areas

 The six Urban Areas within the County have historically functioned as the focal points for growth and development activity, as well as public and private sector investment.
 This role will continue in the future.
 The Urban Areas will accommodate the greatest amount of the targeted growth throughout the planning period, and will be the focus of residential, commercial, employment, government, institutional, office, entertainment, cultural, and health and social service activities.